kmaaallen/simon-game/README.md

 As I did: run the file /documentation/automatedTesting/index.html in preview in cloud9 or preview in browser.<br>
 Or follow these instructions from the Jasmine documentation on how to install and run Jasmine available at: https://github.com/jasmine/jasmine#installation

+### Testing Console Errors
+#### During Automated testing
+##### "Uncaught (in promise) DOMException"
+When running the jasmine specs in my browser, the specs passed however the following error appeared in the console:
+"Uncaught (in promise) DOMException" (This particular message was displayed in chrome but a similar message was displayed in Safari).
+After some research I established this error was to do with Chrome and Safari's autoplay policies.<br>
+Chrome's autoplay policy can be viewed here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes<br>
+Safari has also disabled autoplay until a user interacts with the page.

+In Chrome - when the browser window first loads this error appears in console.
+However when you interact with the browser window
+,for example, I used the options button in Jasmine to uncheck 'run in random order' to get the tests to run again, this error no longer appears because you have interacted with the web browser and autoplay is allowed.

+In Safari - turning on autoplay (through Safari > preferences > autoplay > always allow autoplay) for the browser window in which you are running the specs allows them to be run without any error in console.

+These are the only solutions I could find to these particular errors at this time.
+Ideally I would like to find a way of mocking user interaction before running the
+Jasmine specs to avoid these work arounds but have not yet found a solution.

+##### "Expected $.length = 0 to equal 1.
+Expected $[0] = undefined to equal 2."
+Rarely when running my specs one will fail (in the playerInput suite or even more infrequently in the displaySequence suite) with this error message.
+After some dicussions with the tutors at Code Institute and my own investigations it appears that somewhere in the code there is a change of state happening either too early or too late which sometimes causes a spec to fail.
+The specs pass most of the time and pass every time when run sequentially (i.e the 'run tests in random order' option is unchecked in Jasmine options) therefore I am satisfied my tests are robust enough to achieve their purpose.

+#### During Manual Testing
+When using AudioContext to remove sound delay in Safari browser it has to be called outside of a function in order to work.
+However in Chrome this results in a notice (not an error) that AudioContext needs to be resumed or called within a function.
+Doing this prevents the AudioContext from running properly in Safari.
+On balance I decided functionality was more important than being completely notice free and called it outside a function.

 ### Manual Testing
 A full explanation of the manual testing for this project can be found at:https://github.com/kmaaallen/simon-game/blob/master/documentation/manualTesting/manualTesting.md